manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 <!-- example group4 -->
 ##### Give me N rows
-Sometimes it's useful to see not a single element per group, but multiple.
-This can be easily done with help of `GROUP N BY`.
-For example here you can see that we get 2 movies for each year rather than one which would simple `GROUP BY release_year` returned.
+Sometimes it's useful to see not just a single element per group, but multiple.
+This can be easily achieved with the help of `GROUP N BY`.
+For example, in the following case, we get two movies for each year rather than just one, which a simple `GROUP BY release_year` would have returned.

 <!-- intro -->
 ##### Example: